Objectives and Key Results (OKRs)

 The OKR framework dates back to Intel in the 1970s and was popularized by John Doerr at Google in the early 2000s.
 Its simplicity and transparency help fast-growing companies stay aligned and agile.

-An Objective describes what you want to achieve: it’s aspirational, concise and motivational.
-For example, “Improve our customer support experience.”
+An Objective describes what you want to achieve.
+It's aspirational, concise, and motivational.
+For example: "Improve our customer support experience."

-Increase customer satisfaction score from 75 to 90
+- Increase customer satisfaction score from 75 to 90

-Reduce average response time from 5 hours to 1 hour
+- Reduce average response time from 5 hours to 1 hour

-Resolve 95% of tickets within 24 hours
+- Resolve 95% of tickets within 24 hours

 Pro tip

-Agility: Quarterly reviews help you adapt quickly to new information or market shifts.
+- Agility: Quarterly reviews help you adapt quickly to new information or market shifts.

 OKRs - In practice

-Grow brand awareness in North America
+Objective: Grow brand awareness in North America

 Key Results: